andreighinea1/FML_Project/documentation/documentation.md

 #### **Lagged Features**

-Introduced **365-day lag features** for:
+Introduced **365-day lagged features** for:

 - S&P 500 index
 - VIX
 - S&P 500 volume

-This helps capture long-term dependencies and past market behavior.
+This helps capture past trends and seasonality.

 #### **Autoencoder Embeddings**

-Used an **autoencoder** to compress the high-dimensional lagged features into a **10-dimensional embedding**.
-The autoencoder was trained using reconstruction loss with L1 regularization to avoid large encodings.
+A **feedforward autoencoder** was trained to **compress lagged features** into a **lower-dimensional representation**.
+The embeddings were later used as additional input features for prediction models.

 ---